 With its citizens reading 10 hours and 42 minutes per week on average, India tops our list.
 In India, non-literary fiction is rising in popularity.
 This is thought to be because of the rise in TV, mobile phones and the Internet.
 People want to read material that is easily accessible and cheap.

 Many readers in India are first-generation English readers.
 Urban children in India are the most likely to read for pleasure, with schools placing high importance on keeping children passionate for books.
-There are regular book festivals, and schools are holding book weeks dedicated to reading.
+There are regular book festivals—including the annual Jaipur Literature Festival, the world’s largest—and schools hold book weeks dedicated to reading.

 Thailand is second on our list, with a time of 9 hours and 24 minutes on average per week.
 Traditionally, reading in Thailand involves accessing meanings through symbols, similar to Chinese characters.
 It is often easier in Thai to express words through symbols, and much like we read English without thinking, Thai people can easily tell the meaning of a symbol based on the other symbols around it.

 In 2010, it was found that the average student reads for pleasure about 20 minutes a day.
-Fiction lists lower for Thai reading preferences, with journals topping the list, followed by Internet.
+Fiction falls lower on the list for Thai reading preferences, with journals topping the list, followed by articles on the Internet.

-In 2009, it was found that a little over 70 percent of people read.
-50 percent read books, where 58 percent read newspapers, and 46 percent read magazines.
+In 2009, it was found that a little over 70 percent of people read in China.
+Fifty percent read books, where 58 percent read newspapers, and 46 percent read magazines.
 7 percent read text online.
 Townspeople are slightly more likely to read than urban people in China.
 On average, 15 minutes a day are spent reading books, 21 minutes reading newspapers and 16 minutes reading magazines.

 For further reading